livercat/scribble/README.md

 - Uses `A` shields when approaching the enemy to get the armor.
 - Dashes with shields and quarterstaff as much as possible.
 - Unmakes high-HP enemies.

+### Using two items of the same level?

+When you want to use two items of the same level, you need differentiate them somehow: with a golden skin, name tag, or sparkle.
+Then place the marked weapon first in the list, and include the customisation before the letter & enchantment level.
+For example, to use named fire sword `heartburn D+18` alongside a regular `D+18`, you can use `sword` -> `fire` -> `["heartburn D+18", "D+18"]`

 ### Bosses